 - 2. Is the strategy helping the company achieve a sustainable competitive advantage?

 Strategies that fail to achieve a durable competitive advantage over rivals are unlikely to produce superior performance for more than a brief period of time.
 Winning strategies enable a company to achieve a competitive advantage over key rivals that is long lasting.
 The bigger and more durable the competitive edge that the strategy helps build, the more powerful it is. - 3.
 Is the strategy producing good company performance?
 The mark of a winning strategy is strong company performance.
 Two kinds of performance improvements tell the most about the caliber of a company's strategy: (1) gains in profitability and financial strength and (2) advances in the company's competitive strength and market standing.

-Strategies that come up short on one or more of the above tests are plainly less appealing than strategies passing all three tests with flying colors.
+Strategies that come up short on one or more of these tests are plainly less appealing than strategies passing all three tests with flying colors.
 Managers should use the same questions when evaluating either proposed or existing strategies.
-New initiatives that don't seem to match the company's internal and external situation should be scrapped before they come to fruition, while existing strategies must be scrutinized on a regular basis to ensure they have a good fit, offer a competitive advantage, and have contributed to above-average performance or performance improvements.
+New initiatives that don't seem to match the company's internal and external situation should be scrapped before they come to fruition, while existing strategies must be scrutinized on a regular